 Fajar Harismawan (13114045)

-Facebook is necessary for several reason.
+Facebook is necessary for several reasons.
 One of the reason is for bussiness.
 In facebook we can easily to promote a product and it has international scope for promoted if we want.
 And then with facebook we can make conversation with person in other country to learn their culture and language.
 We exchange opinion about culture and we can know about current trend in that country then trying to apply in daily activities.
 But we have to filtering the trend that deviate for our trend or culture in our country.
 Facebook also used for appreciate ownself by sharing own daily behavior with friends.
 So, facebook has entered into our daily needs and help us in various aspect of life.